pantheon-systems/documentation/source/content/guides/wp-cli/04-install-wp-plugins-themes.md

     terminus env:clear-cache <site>.live
     ```

-1. Apply configuration changes and make sure everything is correct on the Test environment's site URL.
+1. Apply configuration changes and verify that everything is correct on the Test environment's site URL.

 1. Deploy code to Live, then apply configuration changes: